-Mark, a qualified research ecologist, first went to Madagascar in 1998, leading a multi-disciplinary team of biologists to study the flora and fauna of the forests of the southeast.
+Mark, a qualified research ecologist, first went to Madagascar in 1998, leading a team of biologists to study the flora and fauna of the southeast.

-In 2000 he became Managing Director of SEED Madagascar and has worked since then with the SEED Madagascar board of trustees to ensure the smooth running of all aspects of the organisation.
-Overseeing the fundraising and marketing efforts, the volunteer programmes and the ongoing administration and development of the organisation, Mark ensures effective communication and general coordination between the trustees, SEED Madagascar and Azafady NGO.
+On return to the UK, Mark started to work with SEED developing Project Lokaro.
+He then became Managing Director and has worked since with the board of trustees to ensure the smooth running of all aspects of the organisation.
+Overseeing the fundraising and marketing efforts, volunteer programmes and ongoing development of the organisation, Mark ensures effective communication and between trustees and SEED.

 Melissa has over three years of experience developing and managing projects in Ecuador, Madagascar, and Canada.
 She holds a BA and Graduate Degree in International Development, specialising in International Programme Management.
 During Melissa’s educational career she conducted research on intercultural health programming and food sovereignty in Ecuador.

 Melissa was initially drawn to SEED’s community-driven approach in 2019, when she worked as a Senior Project Officer coordinating projects across the WASH and Education departments.
 Her in-country experience has fostered her commitment to help further promote holistic, sustainable development in Madagascar.
 Melissa is thrilled to be returning to the organisation in a new capacity.